ssvb/ssvb.github.com/_posts/2013-02-01-new-xf86-video-sunxifb-ddx-driver.md

-As expected from the implementation which is aware of the hardware overlays supported by the display controller, the performance of xf86-video-sunxifb with fullscreen and fully visible windows is significantly better than xf86-video-mali.
-Though rendering to partially obscured window currently goes through the fallback path involving many memory copy operations, and the overhead of these memory copy operations is even higher than for xf86-video-mali (mostly because of the use of shadow framebuffer).
+As expected from the implementation which is aware of the hardware overlays supported by the display controller, the performance of xf86-video-sunxifb in fullscreen mode or fully visible windows is significantly better than xf86-video-mali.
+Though rendering to partially obscured window currently goes through the fallback path involving many memory copy operations, and the overhead of these memory copy operations is even higher than for xf86-video-mali (mostly because of the use of the shadow framebuffer).

 ## 2D graphics performance